DarrenRM/noita-helper/data/context.md

 - Ability to survive Hell

 **Discovery Clues:**
-- **Alchemist's Note** book (in Gourd Cave) hints: "I have locked my research so that only those with real understanding can reach it" - refers to Alchemist's Notebook [See: Books → Alchemist's Note] [See: Structures → Gourd Cave]
-- **Book of the Key** (in Gourd Cave) states: "One home in the underworld, below seas of magma" - refers to Dark Chest location [See: Books → Book of the Key] [See: Structures → Gourd Cave]
-- **A Cunning Contraption** book hints at music-based quest [See: Books → A Cunning Contraption]
-- Alchemist's Notebook contains the exact note sequences needed
+- **Alchemist's Note** book (in Gourd Cave) hints: "I have locked my research so that only those with real understanding can reach it" - refers to Alchemist's Notebook- **Book of the Key** (in Gourd Cave) states: "One home in the underworld, below seas of magma" - refers to Dark Chest location- **A Cunning Contraption** book hints at music-based quest- Alchemist's Notebook contains the exact note sequences needed

 **Step 0 - Quest Discovery:** As above, so below.
 The key that opens heaven has a twin for the underworld.
 Two melodies must it learn - written in the alchemist's hidden research.
 Seek strings and wind, then sing to the key before descending beneath seas of magma.

 **Steps:**

 1. **Defeat High Alchemist (Ylialkemisti)**
-   - Location: Ancient Laboratory, High Alchemist (-4840, 851) [See: Bosses → Ylialkemisti]
-   - Difficulty: Very High - High Alchemist is a powerful boss
+   - Location: Ancient Laboratory, High Alchemist (-4840, 851)   - Difficulty: Very High - High Alchemist is a powerful boss
-   - Prerequisites: Must have reached Ancient Laboratory (west of Dark Cave) [See: Biomes → Additional Biome Information → Ancient Laboratory]
-   - Notes: Same as Coral Crystal Key Quest - High Alchemist drops Crystal Key.
+   - Prerequisites: Must have reached Ancient Laboratory (west of Dark Cave)   - Notes: Same as Coral Crystal Key Quest - High Alchemist drops Crystal Key.
 Key must be picked up and carried
    - Reward: Crystal Key
    - Hint to find next step: Key in hand.
 Seek the notebook hidden where fungus overtakes stone.
    - Hint to find book: In the western sky, where gourd brings refreshment, a note waits.
-It speaks of locked research and understanding. ([See: Books → Alchemist's Note](../noita-data.md#books) - "Here I'm safe.
+It speaks of locked research and understanding. ( - "Here I'm safe.
 I am safe.
 I left the others behind.
 And I have locked my research so that only those with real understanding can reach it.
 I should not worry.")

 2. **Locate and Read Alchemist's Notebook**
-   - Location: Overgrown Cavern (24, 2) - East of center of Overgrown Cavern [See: Biomes → Overgrown Cavern]
-   - Difficulty: Medium-High - Overgrown Cavern is dangerous
+   - Location: Overgrown Cavern (24, 2) - East of center of Overgrown Cavern   - Difficulty: Medium-High - Overgrown Cavern is dangerous
    - Prerequisites: Access to Overgrown Cavern
    - Notes: **Alchemist's Note** book hints at this location.
-Notebook contains two melodies: Kantele notes and Huilu notes [See: Books → Alchemist's Note].
+Notebook contains two melodies: Kantele notes and Huilu notes.
 Contains exact note sequences:
      - Kantele: G D# G E A
      - Huilu: E C B G# F
    - Hint to find next step: Melodies known.
 Seek first the strings hidden in the great tree.

 3. **Obtain Kantele**
-   - Location: Kantele (-1633, -791) - In Giant Tree [See: Items → Kantele]
-   - Difficulty: Medium - Requires exploration
+   - Location: Kantele (-1633, -791) - In Giant Tree   - Difficulty: Medium - Requires exploration
    - Prerequisites: None
    - Notes: Musical instrument needed for first melody
    - Hint to find next step: Strings found.
 Now seek wind - in the western sky where gourd brings refreshment.

 4. **Obtain Huilu (Ocarina)**
-   - Location: Ocarina (-9984, -6418) - In Western Cloudscape cave [See: Items → Ocarina] [See: Structures → Gourd Cave]
-   - Difficulty: Medium-High - Requires reaching cloud area
+   - Location: Ocarina (-9984, -6418) - In Western Cloudscape cave   - Difficulty: Medium-High - Requires reaching cloud area
    - Prerequisites: None
    - Notes: Musical instrument needed for second melody.
 Found in cave with Refreshing Gourd
    - Hint to find next step: Wind found.
 Master the notes through spells or instruments themselves, then teach the key to sing.